ampproject/amphtml/extensions/amp-consent/amp-consent.md

 ### Basic blocking behaviors

 To block components, add the `data-block-on-consent` attribute to the AMP component.
-This ensures that `buildCallback` of the component isn't called until consent has been accepted, or if the consent prompt has been skipped by the `checkConsentHref` response or `promptIfUnknownForGeoGroup` when consent is unknown.
+This ensures that `buildCallback` of the component isn't called until consent has been accepted, or if consent is not required from the user.
 In effect, this means that all behaviors of the element (e.g. sending analytics pings for `<amp-analytics>` or the loading of an `<amp-ad>`) are delayed until the relevant consent instance is accepted.

 Individual components may override this behavior to provide more specialized handling.
 Please refer to each component's documentation for details.